-Here’s something else she knows about you: you need to accept truth.
-What truth is that, you may wonder?
-It’s the fact that ALL black people fear for their lives, DAILY, in America.
+Here’s something else she knows about you: You need to accept truth — the fact that all black people fear for their lives, daily, in America.

-Either way, let’s learn about ourselves together.
-Take it away, Anne, via Instagram:
+Either way, take it away, Anne, via Instagram:

 Anne ends the post with the following hashtags: #blacklivesmatter #antiracist #noexcuse #sayhername #earntherighttosayhername

 - Anne says Nia wasn’t granted “power” on earth.
 How does she know?
 Is it because Nia was black?
 Therefore, since “all” black people fear for their lives each day, no black people are powerful?
 Was Thurgood Marshall powerful?
 He made decisions that potentially affect every American citizen.
 Is LeBron James powerful?
 He’s worth $440 million (and on his way to being a billionaire); you and Anne only have $35.
 Also, LeBron is 6’8″ and 250 lbs.
 I doubt he’s afraid of white people.
 What about Barack Obama?
 He’s half black; was he only half powerful in the White House?
 I’d like to think that Nia was powerful.
 That she lived a strong life.
 I hope she did.
 Certainly, black women in America can be so.
 And do.

 - Why are we viewing Nia Wilson through the prism of her race?
 I believe she was more than that.

 But not everyone is privileged like she.